NCI-ITEB/tumor_epidemiology_approaches/sessions/session_9/practical.md

 Tumor tissues usually consist of a mixture of tumor clones, normal epithelium and stromal cells, which decrease tumor purity and affect the detection of tumor alterations.
 Thus, it is important to correctly assess tumor purity before conducting any downstream analyses.
 NGSpurity is a software that will visualize and estimate tumor purity, ploidy, and clonal architecture by integrating somatic copy number alteration, single nucleotide variants and cancer cell fraction.

 NGSpurity is a tool that can identify the tumor purity, ploidy, and clonality of tumor samples.
 This software enables users to incorporate tumor purity and ploidy information into Battenberg and mutational clustering results without the need for reprocessing the sequencing data.
 In addition, NGSpurity integrates mutation calling and annotation for better visualization, which can assist with comparing SCNA profiling and mutation profiles.
 For quality-control purposes, NGSpurity provides visualizations and a summary of the solution matrix, enabling users to detect issues and obtain the necessary information to re-adjust their analyses.

+NGSpurity is run using a Singularity **container**, which is a small-scale, self-contained computing environment.
+This allows every user to run programs (like NGSpurity) without needing to worry about software dependencies and compatability issues.
+Detailed information about singularity can be found [here](https://singularity-userdoc.readthedocs.io/en/latest/).

 ---